pydanny/archived-presentations/intro_to_python/slides.rst

 #.
 Go faster than C and Javascript

-    * Everyone knows C is fast, right
+    * Everyone knows C is fast, right?
     * And JavaScript on V8 is really fast too.
     * PyPy, an implementation of Python written in Python, runs faster.
     * Faster than JavaScript, in some cases faster than C.